-The Tongan passport currently ranks on the 43rd place according to the Guide visa index.
+The Tongan passport currently ranks on the 43rd place according to the Guide Passport Ranking Index.
 It provides visa-free access to 125 countries.
 This grants it an overall good mobility score.
 Tongan passport holders have visa-free access and visas on arrival to countries such as Singapore, the United Kingdom, China and the entire European Union.
 However, Tongan citizens require a visa to enter about 101 destinations in the world, requiring some more extensive travel preparation.
 Some countries where a visa is required are Taiwan, Brazil, Japan, Australia and the United Arab Emirates.

 The Kingdom of Tonga is an island nation consisting of 169 islands of which only 36 are populated.
 The most important island is Tongatapu.
 It is located in Oceania in the Pacific Ocean with a surface area of 748 square kilometers.
 Tongan geography and terrain are dominated by volcanic islands, coral islands and active volcanoes.
 Its climate is subtropical with a cyclone season from November to April.